The Florida Bar

 Alimony

-After equitable distribution, the court may consider an alimony award.
+After equitable distribution, the court may consider whether an alimony award is appropriate, if plead by either party in the initial petition or counter-petition.
 The court may grant alimony to either spouse.
-For the court to award alimony, the requesting spouse must demonstrate a need for alimony and the ability of the other party to pay.
+For the court to award alimony, the requesting spouse must demonstrate a need for alimony and the ability of the other party to pay alimony.
 Once the requesting spouse has established a need and an ability to pay, the court must determine all relevant factors to determine the property type and amount of alimony to award.

-For purposes of determining alimony, there is a rebuttable presumption that a short-term marriage is a marriage having a duration of less than 7 years, a moderate-term marriage is a marriage having a duration of greater than 7 years but less than 17 years, and a long-term marriage is a marriage having a duration of 17 years or greater.
-The length of a marriage is the period of time from the date of marriage until the date of filing of an action for dissolution of marriage.
+For purposes of determining alimony, there is a rebuttable presumption that a short-term marriage is a marriage having a duration of less than 10 years, a moderate-term marriage is a marriage between 10 and 20 years, and a long-term marriage is a marriage having a duration of 20 years or greater.
+The length of a marriage is measured by the period of time from the date of marriage until the date of filing of an action for dissolution of marriage.

 Bridge-the-gap alimony may be awarded to help a spouse make a transition from being married to being single.
 Bridge-the-gap alimony is designed to assist a spouse with legitimate, identifiable short-term needs.
-There are limits as to the length and conditions of a bridge-the-gap alimony award.
+The length of an award of bridge-the-gap alimony may not exceed two years.
+There are conditions of a bridge-the-gap alimony award.

-Rehabilitative alimony may be awarded to assist a spouse in establishing the capacity for self-support through either the redevelopment of previous skills or credentials, or the acquisition of education, training or work experience necessary to develop appropriate employment skills or credentials.
+Rehabilitative alimony may be awarded to assist a spouse in establishing the capacity for self-support through either the redevelopment of previous skills or credentials, or the acquisition of education, training, or work experience necessary to develop appropriate employment skills or credentials.
 The court must articulate a specific rehabilitative plan to award alimony so both parties clearly understand the expectations placed on the alimony recipient.
+The length of an award of rehabilitative alimony may not exceed five years.
+There are also conditions of a rehabilitative alimony award.

 Some of the factors the court considers when determining the type and amount of the alimony award include, but are not limited to: